 The marvelously named Francis Godolphin Osbourne Stuart FRPS was born in Braemar, Scotland, later moving to London and then Southampton.
 A successful published photographer of both portrait and landscape scenes, Stuart sold his images to publications such as guidebooks in London and Southampton and later moved into the business of publishing picture postcards, using the stocks of images he had built up.
 His work is still in demand today for its evocative depictions of town and country life of the late 19th and early 20th Centuries.

-From about 1869 Stuart is known to have worked for Aberdeen based Andrew Adams.
-Adams owned the 'A. Adams Photographic Rooms' at Rettie's court, 26 Broad street.
-Stuart is listed as kiving at the same address with the occupation of 'photographer'.
+From about 1869 Stuart is known to have worked for Aberdeen-based Andrew Adams.
+Adams owned the 'A. Adams Photographic Rooms' at Rettie's court, 26 Broad Street.
+Adams business was founded in 1853, making him a very early professional photographer.
+His work encompassed cartes de visite, cabinet cards, sterograms, landscape and portrait photography, as well as cabinet and camera making.
+Stuart is listed as living at the same address with the occupation of 'photographer'.
 Adams himself lived elsewhere.
 It's possible that Stuart served some kind of apprenticeship prior to 1869.
+We don't know exactly what role Stuart performed but it is clear that he developed enough of an enthusiasm for photography to set persue it for the rest of his career.
+He clearly learnt enough to establish himself in business shortly afterwards.

-In 1880 Stuart was elected as a fellow of the Royal Photographic Society and exhibited in their 1880 and 1883 Annual Exhibitions.
+In November 1880 Stuart was elected as a fellow of the Royal Photographic Society and exhibited in their 1880 and 1883 annual exhibitions.
+It seems that, following his move to Southampton, Stuart lost interest in the society as he does not reappear in their archives.

-In about 1887, after several years at Bedford Place, he established his permanent home and studio at 57-61 Cromwell Road, north of the centre of town.
+From about 1882, for an unknown reason, Stuart moved to Southampton.
+In about 1887, after several years at 72 Bedford Place, he established his permanent home and studio at 57-61 Cromwell Road, north of the centre of town.
 Stuart lived at number 57 and used 61 as his studio.
 In about 1894 he also took over number 59, which sat between numbers 57 and 61, and used this as a store.
-57, it seems, was destroyed during the war; the bomb map shows a hit in this area and post-war maps show 57 is missing.
+57 was destroyed during the war, the official bomb map shows a hit in this area and post-war maps show 57 is missing.
 Today a 1960's house occupies the site.

 During the First World War Stuart acted as the official government photographer for the port of Southampton, recording damage to shipping.
 This was impressive given that he was into his seventies by this time.